 Open-Shell has been integrated into Windows very well.
 It feels very natural and familiar in almost every circumstance.

-And, of course, if you decide you’d rather not use Open-Shell and want to run with the native Windows 10 interface, you can simply uninstall it as well.
+And, of course, if you decide you’d rather not use Open-Shell and want to run with the native Windows 11 interface, you can simply uninstall it as well.

-Options, we have options!
+Options, so many options!

 To be honest, I’ve really only scratched the surface of Open-Shell’s capabilities.